corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Consume the compatibility trigger from another mod
     * Remove old compatibility global flag
 * 5.1.0 Mark as compatible with Stellaris version 3.7 "Canis Minor"
+* 5.2.0 Use the built-in `scripted_variable` for terraform station hit points

 ## Source Code